slhck/slhck.github.io/_posts/2026-06-15-ai-timeline.md

 ## How it all began

 I think my trip down the rabbit hole started when I visited the [Uncanny Values exhibit](https://www.mak.at/programm/ausstellungen/uncanny_values) in Vienna.
-It showcased — well, obviously — uncally valleys between the real and the artificial.
+It showcased — well, obviously — uncanny valleys between the real and the artificial.
 Also, at the time, the local unemployment agency AMS was testing [AI-based algorithms to classify unemployed people](https://ooe.arbeiterkammer.at/service/presse/WSG_2020_Soziotechnische_Analyse_des_AMS-Algorithmus.pdf), and that felt like a really bad choice in terms of dehumanizing the whole system and making everything more efficient at the cost of actual living people.

 Now, this type of AI algorithm application is commonplace, from insurance to hiring, and it is often criticized for being biased and unfair, yet that's where we are today.
 Screaming for human assistance to a telephone support agent that simulates typing and call center noises.
 (Although I found out that this is [not a new thing](https://ux.stackexchange.com/q/99623/14319).)

 But before 2020, it wasn't so obvious how quickly everything would evolve.
 Back then, speech was one of the first frontiers where AI did some interesting work from which you could tell that it might become useful sooner rather than later.
 That's also when I learned about [Google Tacotron](https://arxiv.org/abs/1703.10135).
 With respect to music, [BachBot](https://github.com/feynmanliang/bachbot) was a thing.
-Even before that, [lamus](https://en.wikipedia.org/wiki/Iamus_(computer)) showcased music creation from AI.
+Even before that, [Iamus](https://en.wikipedia.org/wiki/Iamus_(computer)) showcased music creation from AI.
 Kind of stupid and really not that useful, but promising.

 Then in February 2019, [OpenAI released GPT-2](https://openai.com/index/better-language-models/).
 Technologies like the Transformer architecture were gaining traction; they had been [published two years prior](https://proceedings.neurips.cc/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf).
 I kept reading up on the topic but never really did any hands-on work.
 This would change in the coming years.